walterfreeman/ast101/syllabus.md

 ### Academic integrity

 Our university's motto is "Suos cultores scientia coronat" -- "knowledge crowns those who seek her".
+Our class's theme is a variant on this: "Science allows us to
+* **We are not looking for perfection; we are looking for insight.** I am aware that many of you speak English as a second language.
+Don’t worry about your English skills; I want to know what you think.
+If you need help with your writing, we have multiple resources available for you -- the Writing Center, and a few coaches who have specialized skills in helping students with their writing.

+---
+<a id="policy"></a>

+### Academic integrity

+Our university's motto is "Suos cultores scientia coronat" -- "knowledge crowns those who seek her".
 Our class's theme is a variant on this: "Science allows us to write our own future."
 The most valuable thing you will gain from your education here isn't a degree or a bunch of marks on your transcript: it is the power to influence your world that you will gain from the things you learn.

 As such, if you pass off someone else's work as your own in this class, you are cheating yourself out of the value of education itself.